SeanTomlinson30/seantomlinson30.github.io/_posts/2020-04-17-3D-Printing-Face-Shields.md

 A makerspace in Liverpool called DoES (Do Epic Stuff) is coordinating requests for PPE and doing some amazing work not only with 3D printing, but also laser CNC manufacturing, for an overview of their work, check them out here https://ppe.doesliverpool.com/ .
 Does Liverpool are also producing the plastic visor portion of the face shields.

 The main challenge with printing the faceshields is the time.
 They take about 1-hour each for something of reasonable quality.
 This on the surface isn’t a major problem… “you can make 24 per day!”.
 Unfortunately, standard printers require you to manually remove the parts after each print and start a new one.
 Meaning the overnight period is void of productivity.
 The 3D printing community have engineered some beautiful work around for this.

-Auto ejecting the part:
+## Auto ejecting the part

 X has modified the print head of their printer and customised the print instruction to essentially ram a bar into the finished print, ejecting it off the bed and starting the print autonomously!
 So clever!